Share Your Passion for Reading

 Entering 9th-11th Graders

-Students make substantial gains in reading speed and comprehension, improve their writing and learn valuable study skills.
+Students make substantial gains in reading speed and comprehension, and learn valuable skills and strategies for studying nonfiction.
 These programs offer excellent preparation for the SAT, ACT, and college.

 Work With Students Of All Ages